How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need

 Did I mention that I have a degree in survey methodology?
 I really can’t help myself sometimes.

-Anyhoo, the whole point of this schpiel is to let you know I’ve spent a lot of time thinking about GoodReads giveaways and how best to run them.
+Anyhoo, the whole point of this schpiel is to let you know I’ve spent a lot of time thinking about Goodreads giveaways and how best to run them.
 So please look at my fancy table and then scroll down to my suggested guidelines.

 GoodReads Giveaway Experiment: Nov 17, 2011 – Jan 25, 2012 |